 Hakai Magazine features come in a variety of forms—narratives, investigative pieces, essays, and profiles.

 Feature articles range from about 1,000 to 5,000 words.
 Journalists pitching features should have strong reporting and prose skills as well as experience writing for magazines.
 We are interested in great stories and strong voices.
 We tilt toward science and environmental stories, but we’re also interested in people and communities and how they interact with coastal ecosystems.
 We’re looking for stories that have breadth, depth of research, and quality of prose.
 CAN $1.55/word and up.

 Videos & Visuals

-Videos: we’re looking for short, original videos (ideally fewer than five minutes).
+Videos: we’re looking for short, original videos (ideally five to 10 minutes).
 We like our videos to be narrative in nature with strong story arcs and engaging characters, rather than news pieces.
 Please include a proposed budget for the video (including equipment rentals, travel, salaries, music licensing, and all other associated costs) and links to previous work.